 Postal address: 3000 Atrium Way, Suite 260, Mount Laurel, New Jersey, 08054, USA

-Our Website includes social media features, such as the Facebook social login button.
+Our Website includes social media features, such as the Facebook or Google login features.
 These features may collect your IP address, information about which page you are visiting on our Website, and may set a cookie to enable the feature to function properly, even if you are not signed into your social media account when browsing our Website.
 Social media features and widgets are hosted by third parties, and we strongly encourage you to review the privacy policies of such third parties to understand their privacy practices.

 Our Referral System

 We will collect and retain any personal data you choose to include in any content uploaded to the Website or shared with other users.
-Otherwise, we may collect, use, store and transfer different kinds of personal data about you which we have grouped
+Otherwise, we may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-includesinformation such as,first name, last name, username or similar identifier, title, photo, country of residency, time zone, and date of birth.
+- Identity Dataincludes information such as, first name, last name, username or similar identifier, title, photo or other avatar, country of residency, time zone, and date of birth.

 - Contact Dataincludes postal address, email address, and landline or mobile telephone number.

 We use different methods to collect data from and about you including through: